EunahYang/eunahyang.github.io/_pages/research-interests.md

 <h4 style="font-weight:700;">Second half of the master's program</h4>

 My research began to take a new direction toward human neuroimaging and network-level approaches.
 It felt like entering an entirely new world.
 I didn't even know how to open a raw T1 file at first.
 Everything felt foreign and overly abstract.
 But as I learned and practiced, I realized that what initially felt abstract was simply a different way to describe the same brain from a network/system level.
 It was interesting to see how distal brain regions synchronize and collectively generate human behavior as an output.
 Working with human MRI felt closer to real life.
-Instaed of focusing on a single circuit, I learned to analyze structural network and observed functional analysis from non-invasive human MRI data.
+Instaed of focusing on a single circuit, I learned to analyze structural networks and closely followed functional analyses from non-invasive human MRI data.

 Detailed information about the Parkinson's disease project with Yonsei Severance Hospital: [Click here](https://eunahyang.github.io/projects/pd-amyloid/)